bodik/sner4/README.md

   all targets matching any configured exclusion during assignment creation process.

 * **Job** -- one assignment/job for the agent.
-JSON data and ZIP archive containing input for agent/module and it's corresponding output parseable by *Data management* (Storage) subsystem.
+JSON encoded assignment and the job output in the form of a ZIP archive, parseable by *Data management* (Storage) subsystem.

 CLI helpers are available for IP ranges enumerations and queues/targets management.